Etheostoma exile

 Etheostoma exile, the Iowa darter, is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
-It is, along with about 17 other species of darters, is native to the lakes and streams of Iowa.
+It is native to the lakes and streams of Iowa, along with about 17 other species of darters.

 In some parts of its range, the Iowa darter is also known as the weed darter, red-sided darter, or yellowbelly.
 Iowa darters, like many other darters, are about 2–3 in (51–76 mm) in length and may be easily confused with other darters of similar color.

 Range

 Native distribution of the Iowa darter extends north to central Canada, east to New York, and south to central Illinois, and the species is particularly common in the western Great Lakes drainages and Iowa.
 Western populations are distributed patchily in Colorado, Wyoming, Montana, and Alberta.
 They are native in Colorado only in the South Platte River drainage, but recent research has also placed them in the Yampa River (Colorado) and the Green River.